 There is a substantial burden of opioid-related morbidity and mortality in people who experience imprisonment in Canada.
 In the context of a national opioid overdose crisis, the Ontario provincial government is implementing strategies to reduce opioid-related harms.
 Initiatives that have been implemented in provincial prisons to date are overdose prevention training for people in custody and naloxone distribution on release, policies to support opioid agonist treatment (OAT) initiation, correctional staff training on overdose, and providing naloxone access through correctional staff.
 Planned strategies will address barriers to OAT, including training for health care workers and establishing referral pathways to community-based treatment.

-- Follow-Up Study of Quebec Federal Offenders on Opioid Substitution Treatment (OST)
+Follow-Up Study of Quebec Federal Inmates on Opioid Agonist Treatment (OAT)

 PI: Serge Brochu, University of Montreal (Quebec/Atlantic)

-An increasing number of studies have demonstrated that OST among incarcerated individuals is associated with improved health and criminogenic indicator outcomes post-release into the community.
-While releases into community care are generally challenging events on several fronts, the transition of treatment for chronic diseases (e.g. HIV, diabetes) into community care and services is known to be difficult, and may not occur smoothly or effectively; these challenges are documented to be distinct for offenders enrolled in OST.
-In order to better understand issues related to the transition of federal offenders enrolled in OST in Canada, this project will uniquely examine these issues/questions by utilizing a combination of quantitative and qualitative data collected from Quebec-based offender participants during three different assessments (one pre-release and two post-release).
+An increasing number of studies have demonstrated that opioid agonist treatment (OAT) among incarcerated individuals is associated with improved health and criminogenic indicator outcomes post-release into the community.
+While releases into community care are generally challenging events on several fronts, the transition of treatment for chronic diseases (e.g. HIV, diabetes) into community care and services is known to be difficult, and may not occur smoothly or effectively; these challenges are documented to be distinct for offenders enrolled in OAT.
+In order to better understand issues related to the transition of federal inmates enrolled in OAT in Canada, this project will uniquely examine these issues/questions by utilizing a combination of quantitative and qualitative data collected from Quebec-based inmate participants during three different assessments (one pre-release and two post-release).